mtopor/currency-rates/README.md

 # currency-rates app
-The following application is an attempt to implement the server side rendering from scratch utilizing React, ReactServer, TypeScript, Express.
+The following application is an attempt to implement the server side rendering for faster page loads from scratch utilizing React, TypeScript, Express.

 ## Available Scripts